 - How to set up a Desktop FTP client,

-- How to use cPanel’s File Manager to transfer files between your computer and your server.
+- How to use cPanel’s File Manager to upload and download files between your computer and your web server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your site yourself, then consider using professional help services, or use WordPress backup plugins.
+If you don’t want to do your own site backups, then consider getting professional WordPress assistance, or use a WordPress backup plugin.

-You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress file and database backups here:
+You can learn more about a great WordPress backup plugin that we recommend using to automate file and data backups here:

 FTP (File Transfer Protocol)

-This section explains how to set up both a browser-based FTP application for transferring files between your computer and your server using a web browser interface and a desktop-based FTP application to transfer files directly from your computer or laptop.
+This section explains how to set up both a browser-based FTP application to transfer files between your computer and your server using an internet browser interface and a desktop-based FTP application for transferring files directly from your computer or laptop.

 Data Transfer Using A Browser-Based FTP Client

 If you use the Firefox Web browser, we recommend using the FireFTP browser add-on.

 FireFTP is an excellent free browser-based FTP client that allows you to transfer files from your hard drive to your hosting server using the Firefox web browser interface.
 You will need to install Firefox to use this add-on.